 The similarity function $\psi$ is defined as:

 where $\mathrm{sim}(u, v) = \exp(\frac{1}{\tau}\frac{(u \cdot v)}{\|{u}\|\|{v}\|})$ measures the similarity of two pooled attribute embeddings, with a temperature of $\tau$.
-This loss encourages the encoder to maximize the similarity between embeddings of the positive attribute while minimizing similarity across negative or different attributes (even when derived from the same image pair), thereby producing a discriminative attribute-level embedding space.
+This loss encourages the encoder to maximize the similarity between the embeddings of the positive attribute while minimizing the similarity across the negative or different attributes, even when the embedding pairs are always derived from the same image pair $(I_x, I_y)$.
+Thereby, it produces a discriminative attribute-level embedding space.

 The final training objective combines both generative and contrastive losses:

 with hyperparameters $\lambda_{\mathrm{gen}}$ and $\lambda_{\mathrm{con}}$ balancing reconstruction fidelity against attribute disentanglement.